An online conference presenting the latest in Microsoft Visual FoxPro development techniques

 When he's not planted in front of a screen, Eric can most often be found on the Ultimate field, the baseball diamond, solving crosswords, or with his face in a book.

-G. N. Shah is Chief Technology Officer at Macrosoft.
-Shah is a forward thinking, institutional leader with eighteen years of experience.
-Throughout his tenure, Shah has delivered top notch customer solutions in large scale and enterprise environments.
-His proven abilities as a technology visionary and driver of strategic business systems development allow Macrosoft to deliver best in class software solutions.
-Shah is the catalyst that brings IT to organizations, enables innovation, and expands the delivery of global capabilities.
-He also fuels business growth, and optimizes delivery while managing risks and costs.
-Shah currently holds a compiler patent with the US Patent Office.
+Shah is a forward thinking, entrepreneur technology leader with twenty years of experience, delivering top notch custom solutions in large scale and enterprise business environments.
+His proven abilities as a technology visionary and driver of strategic business systems development brings IT to organizations enabling innovation that expands the delivery of global capabilities.
+Shah currently holds a programming language conversion patent with the US Patent Office.
+Shah's deepest expertise includes enterprise-wide architecture, application migration, IT transformation, mobile, and offshore development management.
+Shah holds multiple professional and technical certifications, scholastic degrees and an MBA.

-In that rare instance when he has time for leisure, Shah is an avid cricket and football fan, as well as a weekly racquetball player.
+In his leisure time, Shah is an avid cricket and football fan, as well as a weekly racquetball player.

 Tuvia Vinitsky is a principal in Vinitsky Consulting.
 Vinitsky Consulting develops and markets major vertical applications for non-profit organizations, community centers (JCC, YMCA), and delivery management.
 They also provide custom database software and website development.